 We will create and sustain a culture of safety where we can learn, work, teach, live and visit in a community that values the dignity of all people.

 Land-grant universities include some of the largest and most research-productive institutions of higher learning in the world.
-They have educated millions of students and produced leaders in every field.
-They have driven research breakthroughs that have saved lives and changed the way we live them.
-They have connected with and served communities in their states and far beyond.
+They educate millions of students and produce leaders in every field.
+They drive research breakthroughs, save lives and improve the way we live them.
+They connect with and serve their states’ communities and far beyond.

-Michigan State is recognized as the model from which this transformation of U.S. higher education arose.
+Michigan State University is recognized as the model from which this transformation of U.S. higher education arose.
 The college’s first president, Joseph Williams, dubbed it “an experiment” that was “established on no precedent, it is alike a pioneer in the march of men and the march of the mind.”
-This spirit—of a community brought together with a sense determination, passion and purpose—has animated MSU from the beginning.
+This spirit ¾ of a community built together with a sense of determination, passion and purpose ¾ has animated MSU from the beginning.

-Today, we recognize we have not collectively acknowledged the connection between land-grant universities and the systematic seizure and dispossession of land from Native Americans as well as the role the federal government’s support for agriculture played in relentless westward expansion.
-The land Michigan State’s main campus occupies was ceded by Indigenous people in the 1819 Treaty of Saginaw.
+This story is part of the American story, and great good has arisen from the resulting democratization of higher education, advancement of knowledge, and extension and outreach activities.
+But it is not the full story.
+Today, we recognize the complex relationship between land-grant universities and the seizure and dispossession of land from Native Americans, as well as how government support for agriculture led to rapid westward expansion during this period.
+Michigan State’s main campus occupies land ceded by Indigenous people in the 1819 Treaty of Saginaw.
 These lands are the ancestral, traditional and contemporary lands of the Anishinaabeg – Three Fires Confederacy of Ojibwe, Odawa and Potawatomi peoples.
-Land granted to benefit Michigan State in association with the Morrill Act was situated in both the Upper and Lower Peninsulas of Michigan, ceded in the 1819 treaty and two treaties in 1836.
-But because Michigan State operates in every county in Michigan, with programs, facilities and land across the state, we occupy or use land ceded in every treaty negotiated in Michigan between the late 1700s and early 1840s (learn more at project.geo.msu.edu/geogmich/images/indianreservation.jpg).
-Treaties like these were negotiated under duress and were often the result of coercion and violence.
+Land granted to benefit Michigan State University in association with the Morrill Act was situated in both the Upper and Lower Peninsulas of Michigan, ceded in the 1819 Saginaw treaty and the 1836 Treaty of Washington.
+But because Michigan State operates in every county in Michigan, with programs, facilities and land across the state, we occupy or use land ceded in every treaty negotiated in Michigan between the late 1700s and early 1840s.
+Treaties like these were often negotiated under coercive or violent circumstances.

-The impact on Indigenous peoples created by MSU’s founding was not only indirect.
+The impact on Indigenous peoples created by MSU’s founding was not solely indirect.
 A map representing MSU’s first year shows a Native encampment by the Red Cedar River near Old College Field.
 This camp appears to have been used seasonally, providing a base for hunting, fishing and processing maple sap.
-Loss of land, diminished access to natural resources and forcible relocation adversely affected Indigenous people’s well-being and cultures in significant ways that still reverberate today.
+Loss of land, diminished access to natural resources and forcible relocation adversely affected Indigenous peoples’ well-being and cultures in significant ways that still reverberate.
 Reflecting upon Michigan State’s past and the relevance of its land-grant mission today allows us to make intentional choices about how we express our identity in the future.
-As the founding land-grant, we have a particular responsibility not only to raise awareness of the history of Michigan State and land-grant universities, but also to elevate the visibility of Indigenous people and cultures and take steps to forge authentic connection and collaboration with Native American and Indigenous communities affected by land-grant policies.
+As the founding land-grant university, we have a particular responsibility not only to raise awareness about the history of Michigan State and land-grant universities, but also to elevate the visibility of Indigenous people and cultures and take steps to forge authentic connection and collaboration with present-day Native American and Indigenous communities affected by federal land-grant policies.

 Michigan State’s early leaders responded to rapid changes in the mid-19th century and society’s needs by creating a new approach to education.
-Today’s issues are no less pressing: unprecedented technological advances reshaping work and nearly every other aspect of life; widening economic and social inequities; global health crises and climate/environmental emergencies.
-Such urgent concerns require the talents and gifts of all, making it vital for institutions to take bold steps toward diversity, equity and inclusion.
-They also require leadership from institutions of global reach, significant scope and scale, and preeminence in areas of global grand challenges to address the pressing issues of our time and be leaders in creating opportunities for tomorrow.
+Today’s issues are no less pressing: the technological advances reshaping work and nearly every other aspect of life; widening economic and social inequities; and global health crises and climate/environmental emergencies.
+Such urgent concerns require the talents and gifts of all, making it vital for institutions like ours to continue expanding opportunity and embracing inclusive excellence.
+They also require leadership from institutions of global reach, significant scope and scale, and preeminence in areas of global grand challenges to address the pressing issues of our time.
+Our incredible strengths in traditional “land-grant” fields of study have evolved, infused with innovation and intersected with excellence in health sciences, business, arts and more.
+As we move deeper into the 21st century, we are a model still, boldly defining the promise and value of the contemporary land-grant university.